xmonad/xmonad/CONTRIBUTING.md

   * New modules should identify the author, and be submitted under the same license as xmonad (BSD3 license).

+## Keep rocking!

+xmonad is a passion project created and maintained by the community.
+We'd love for you to maintain your own contributed modules (approve changes from other contributors, review code, etc.).
+However, before we'd be comfortable adding you to the [xmonad GitHub organization][xmonad-gh-org] we need to trust that you have sufficient knowledge of Haskell and git; and have a way of chatting with you ([IRC, Matrix, etc.][community]).

 [hlint]: https://github.com/ndmitchell/hlint
 [xmonad]: https://github.com/xmonad/xmonad
 [xmonad-contrib]: https://github.com/xmonad/xmonad-contrib